camwestwood/xapi/recipes/login.md

 	</tr>
 	<tr>
 		<td>platform.extensions</td>
 		<td>The sessionID extension is the VLE session ID.
-IP address is the clients external IP./td>
+[IP Address](https://registry.tincanapi.com/#uri/extension/310) is used to identify the client's real address as a Context extension.</td>
 	</tr>
 </table>

+Example:

 ``` javascript
 "context": {